- MSc, CCMB, Jawaharlal Nehru University, New Delhi, Indi

 - PhD, State University of New York at Stony Brook

 - Assistant Professor, Medicine- Infectious Diseases and International Health

 Iron-uptake mechanisms and Virulence Factors of Francisella tularensis; Microbial Pathogenesis

 Tularemia is a plague-like disease caused by the bacterium Francisella tularensis.
 This organism is highly infectious as an aerosol and an effective vaccine for the agent does not currently exist.
 My major research interest is in mechanisms governing pathogenicity of this intracellular pathogen.
 Acquisition of iron in the host environment is a challenge for the pathogen, and we are studying the mechanisms for acquisition of iron using a combination of bioinformatics, genetic and proteomic methods.
-Defining iron uptake and utilization mechanisms could lead to development of vaccine and therapeutic strategies.
-We are characterizing a siderophore-mediated uptake mechanism, and are also looking at transcriptional regulation of bacterial genes in response to iron.
+F. tularensis uniquely employs paralogous proteins for TonB-independent siderophore-mediated uptake and for high affinity ferrous iron transport across the outer membrane.
+These iron acquisition mechanisms are critical for pathogenicity.
+These iron uptake and utilization mechanisms are potential targets for development of vaccine and therapeutic strategies.

 Girija Ramakrishnan is an affiliated faculty member of the Microbiology, Immunology and Infectious Diseases program.